shopcanal/e2e-tests/README.md

 To run tests and debug with Playwright Inspector, use `yarn debug`.

 All tests will eventually be run on PRs in other repos, but for now these tests can be run alone.
+Test screenshots are published as artifacts on action runs.

-## Writing tests
+# Writing new tests

 Add a new test file to `tests`, written in Typescript and with a `.spec.ts` ending.
 Screenshots should go in `screenshots.spec.ts`, otherwise test structure is up to you and pretty flexible, as long as things stay organized.